 - Palladium Theater (870-seat, features grand production shows with dance, acrobatics, comedy and games)

-- Photo Gallery & Shop; Art Gallery
+- Photo Gallery and Shop; Art Gallery

-- R Bar (43-seat cocktail bar); Cafe Latte-tudes Bar (36-seat specialty coffee bar, Starbucks Coffee); Ben & Jerry's (ice cream bar); Schooner Bar (133-seat piano bar)
+- R Bar (43-seat cocktail bar); Cafe Latte-tudes Bar (36-seat speciality coffee bar, Starbucks Coffee); Ben and Jerry's (ice cream bar); Schooner Bar (133-seat piano bar)

 - Casino Royale (282-seat)

-- Royal Caribbean Online center (Internet computers room; 24-hour)
+- Royal Caribbean Online centre (Internet computers room; 24-hour)